Simplifying generic smooth maps to the 2-sphere and to the plane: Introduction

-In the case of $n$ odd, we will also show that we can construct a $C^\infty$ stable map $f : M \to \R^2$ without cusps such that the singular value set winds around the origin.
+In the case of $n$ odd, we will also show that we can construct a $C^\infty$ stable map $f : M \to \R^2$ without cusps such that the singular value set winds ``monotonically'' (with respect to the polar angle) around the origin.
 This leads to a new proof to the existence of an open book structure on odd dimensional smooth manifolds (see Theorem~\ref{thm:ob}), which is originally due to Winkelnkemper \cite{Wink}, Tamura \cite{Tamura}, Lawson \cite{Lawson} and Quinn \cite{Quinn}.
 In fact, we will show that any open book structure on the boundary $\partial M$ of a compact odd dimensional manifold $M$ extends through $M$.
-The open book that we construct has a very nice property with respect to radial Morse function, and this observation will be used to prove Theorems~\ref{thm:ob2} and \ref{thm:ob3}: if $M$ is a closed $k$--connected $n$--dimensional manifold with $n \geq 7$ odd and $1 \leq k \leq (n-5)/2$, then there exists a $C^\infty$ stable map $f : M \to \R^2$ without cusp points such that $f$ has no fold points of absolute index $i$ with $1 \leq i \leq k$.
-This gives a good answer to the second half of Problem~\ref{prob1}.
+The open book structure that we construct has a very nice property with respect to a radial Morse function, and this observation will be used to prove Theorems~\ref{thm:ob2} and \ref{thm:ob3}: if $M$ is a closed $k$--connected $n$--dimensional manifold with $n \geq 7$ odd and $1 \leq k \leq (n-5)/2$, then there exists a $C^\infty$ stable map $f : M \to \R^2$ without cusp points such that $f$ has no fold points of absolute index $i$ with $1 \leq i \leq k$.
+This gives a reasonable answer to the second half of Problem~\ref{prob1}.
+It is surprizing to see such a generalization of the above-mentioned result due to Smale, which led to the solution to the higher dimensional Poincar\'e Conjecture, to generic maps (or $C^\infty$ stable maps) into the plane, although they are restricted to odd dimensions, since now the singular points are not discrete and constitute positive dimensional submanifolds.
+The main ingredient for our construction of deformations of generic maps is the so-called Cerf Theory \cite{Cerf, HW}.

 The paper is organized as follows.
 In \S\ref{section2}, we review important properties of generic maps of manifolds of dimension $n \geq 2$ into $2$--dimensional manifolds.
 In particular, we give some lists of changes of the singular value set for a generic $1$--parameter family of such maps, which will play an essential role in this paper.
 In fact, in the case of manifolds $M$ of dimension $n = 4$, a similar set of lists has been given in \cite{BS1} (see also \cite{BSPNAS}).

 In \S\ref{section3}, we introduce the notion of moves, which change the singular value set of a generic smooth map.
 We rigorously formulate the notion of an always-realizable move, which was originally introduced in \cite{BS1}, as a formal change of the singular value set that is always realized by a generic $1$--parameter family of smooth maps.